 Flax snax (affiliate link) with some cashews are my favorite “anytime” snack.
 Since most people don’t have access to flax snax (affiliate link), a piece of fruit or cut up vegetables with a handful of nuts tend to be low calorie, nutrient-dense snacks that can hold you over to the next meal.

 – John Levya, CSCS, CPT

 Best Healthy Snacks #4 – Jerky

 It depends if you have access to a fridge or not, in which case the possibilities are endless.
 If you are looking for something to keep in your desk and snack on while you are working my two go-to options are beef (or other animal) jerky and mixed nuts.
 Just make sure to keep an eye on the sodium content of both especially if your diet is already high in sodium.
 If not, a little salt in your diet is a good thing and will help athletic performance.

 Best Healthy Snacks #5 – Greek Yogurt

 There are many healthy options to bring to the office.
 If you have access to a refrigerator, a single serving a nonfat Fage Greek Yogurt with an apple and 100 calorie almond pack provides over 20 grams of protein with fiber and healthy fats for fewer than 300 calories.
 An apple with 3 slices of fat free cheese will provide 12 grams of protein and only about 160 calories.
-If you don’t have a fridge, consider investing $10 in a small cooler with an ice pack.
+If you don’t have a fridge, consider investing $10 in a small cooler with an ice pack (affiliate link).
 If this isn’t feasible, a protein bar is a good alternative.
 Nuts can also be a decent snack, though their high fat content makes portion control very important.

 – Charlie Seltzer, MD